Stress Eating

 Conclusion

 You can enjoy food, maintain healthful goals, feel good about what and how you eat, feel good about your body, respect your need for movement, honor physical activity, and grow your self-esteem.
-These are big promises and they are also completely achievable results.
+These are big promises and they are also entirely achievable results.
 You can live the life you desire with less stress and a lot more calm, clarity and connection – the key ingredients to stop mindless stress eating.

 • How to Gain Momentum without Stress Eating or Burning Out